frederickaplan/fdh/files/PART2/fdh-2-3.md

 - Glagolitico
 - Italic

-As most printers had their own sets cuts, there was a huge variety of letter-forms within a typeface style – can be used to track down where the book is coming from.
+As most printers had their own sets cuts, there was a huge variety of letter-forms within a typeface style – as a side note, these specificities can be used to track down where the book is coming from.

-### Redocumentation of handwritten books

-Important moment: printed books are redocumented versions of handwritten books, not new works.
-Dramatic increase of some ideas, based on the selection.
-Shaped the cultural landscape for decades if not centuries in Europe. _Who made the selection?_

-In the early years of printing the goal was to redocument as quickly and economically as possible handwritten books.
-The printed books needed to look as close to the manuscripts as possible.

-What survives today from 1450-1500?
-28,000 editions in 500 000 copies conserved in 4000 public libraries but also in un unknown number of private collections.

-The largest majority of them are in Latin (21 329), _the_ language of communication across Europe.
-Latin is followed by German (3308), Italian (2433), French (1780), Dutch (571), Spanish (437), English (240), and Hebrew (154).

-(Figures from Dondi, Printing Revolution)

-Most common subjects : Theology (4928), Law (4480), Literature and Classics (4313), Liturgy (2245), Devotional Literature (1893), Moral Literature (1499), Philosophy (1476), Current affairs (1041), Medicine (940), Ecclesiastical History (725), History (678), Bible (337), Natural Philosophy (265), Mathematics (98), Geographia (88), Agriculture and Music (55), Architecture and Engineering (22).

-(Figures from Dondi, Printing Revolution)

-### Evolution of Typography

-Letraset popularised Lorem Ipsum.

-The Macintosh introduced a confusion in terms of terminology.
+A few centuries later, the Macintosh reintroduces a very historically accurate approach to typography in the digital world.
+However, it also introduced a confusion in terms of terminology.

-A typeface is the design of lettering that can include variations, such as extra bold, bold, regular, light, italic, condensed, extended, etc.

-Each of these variations of the typeface is a font.

-But many people use the term “Font” to refer to Typeface
+A typeface is the design of lettering that can include variations, such as extra bold, bold, regular, light, italic, condensed, extended, etc. Each of these variations of the typeface is a font.
+Many people mistakenly use the term “Font” to refer to "Typeface".

+---
-## Spellings
+## 4. Spellings

+### 4.1.
+The recent standardisation of language rules
-Modern languages are taught in school, well-documented by grammars and dictionaries, which are a relatively new invention (the first widely-accepted dictionaries in Europe only emerged at the end of the 17th Century).
+Modern languages, such as taught in school, are well-documented by grammars and dictionaries, which are a relatively new invention (the first widely-accepted dictionaries in Europe only emerged at the end of the 17th Century).

-Modern languages have standard orthographies.
+**Modern languages have standard orthographies**.
 This makes it possible to correct misspellings.

-Large amount of text are available for modern languages.
-Even for small languages, there are typically large newspaper or administrative corpora to train train text processing techniques.
+Furthermore, large amount of text are available for modern languages.
+Even for smaller dialects, there are typically large newspaper or administrative corpora to train text processing techniques.

+### 4.2.
+Linguistic heterogeneity in older texts
-Historical languages often do not benefit from a standard orthography.
-A word may be spelled differently by the same author in the same text.
-Most Text Processing techniques assume that a word is always written in the same way – hence the difficulty of historical language processing.
+Historical languages, on the other end, often **do not benefit from a standard orthography**, and it is not rare to see regional variations flourish.
+In some cases, a word may be spelt differently by the same author in the same text.
+However, most text processing techniques assume that a word is always written in the same way – hence the difficulty of historical language processing.

-Spelling variation exist in modern language (e.g. American vs British spellings) but is much rather and well documented.
+Spelling variation exist in modern language (e.g. American vs British spellings) but is much sparser and better documented.

-Spelling is not limited to the spelling of individual words, it also concern punctuation, abbreviations, hyphenation, word separation.
+Furthermore, spelling is not limited to the writing of individual words, it **also concern punctuation, abbreviations, hyphenation, word separation**.
 The ambiguities in punctuation can often be lifted using standard rules, but those are hard to establish in a pre-standardised stage in a language.

-There are many examples of spelling change and rectification in French, Dutch, German, etc.

-This is also true for Chinese, Turkish, Korean, Mongolian.

-Change occurs diachronically but also synchronically.
+There are many examples of spelling changes and rectifications in French, Dutch, German, etc. This is also true for Chinese, Turkish, Korean, Mongolian.
+Change occurs diachronically but also synchronically In general, spelling variations do decrease over time. (cf. Buntinx and Kaplan, 2018).

+### 4.3.
+From an historical text to a modern transcription
-Often, most ancient text written in an historical form of the language get redocumented using the new form (sometimes more complex like in French).
+Often, most ancient texts written in an historical form of the language get redocumented using the new form (sometimes adding complexity, like in French).

-Most digital historical texts are not originals but transcriptions.
-Different types of transcriptions exist
+As such, most digital historical texts are not originals but transcriptions.
+When faced with an old text, different types of transcriptions are possible:

-Diplomatic transcription : render every feature of the original text the can be reproduced including page layout, line breaks, original spelling and errors
+- A so-called **diplomatic transcription**, whereby every feature of the original text that can be reproduced is rendered, including page layout, line breaks, original spelling and errors.

-At the other extreme :

-Fully modernised transcription : Spelling and layout is transformed to facilitate reading and dissemination.
-Scholars may consider this a translation more than a transcription.
+- At the other extreme lies a **fully modernised transcription**.
+Spelling and layout are transformed to facilitate reading and dissemination.
+However, scholars may consider this a translation more than a transcription.

 Any transcription and redocumentation implies some interpretation and remapping.
-Therefore in most case the a digital text is the results of complex sequence of redocumentation process.
+Therefore, in most cases, the digital text is the result of a complex sequence of redocumentation processes which need, as always, to be properly gauged.

-In general, spelling variations do decrease over time. (cf. Buntinx and Kaplan, 2018).
+---
+## 5. Conclusion

-## Summary
+### 5.1.
+Summary

-Historical texts are challenging because they use ancient Writing Systems that needs to be redocumented in contemporary forms.
+Historical texts are challenging because they use ancient writing systems that needs to be redocumented in contemporary forms.

-## In the next chapter
+### 5.2.
+In the next chapter

-We will see how to encode an historical text digitally
+We will see how to encode an historical text digitally.

+---
 ## Questions and answers

-- Is a music sheet a Script ?
-No. It is formally a more complex system than most of the system we have discussed as i can encode complex polyphony.
+- **Is a music sheet a Script?** No. It is formally a more complex system than most of the system we have discussed as i can encode complex polyphony.
 All the other scrpits deals with linear encoding.
 (A special chapter is dedicated to Music systems)
+- **Is the phonetic alphabet a Writing System?** Yes.
-- Is a sign language a Writing System ?
-No it is kind of oraliy.
+- **Is a sign language a Writing System?** No it is a kind of orality.
 It cannot be recorded.
-- Is the phonetic alphabet a Writing System ?
-Yes.
+- **When we contrast the reading difficulty through time, shouldn't we always compare documents with similar "functions" (administrative vs. administrative, personal vs. personal, etc)?** Yes, it is necessary, as the degree of standardisation within the writing partly comes from its "function".
+(Although the point we make in the lecture is more conceptual than based on rigorous historical examples.)

 ## Further reading

 - Dondi, Printing Revolution
 - Richard Sproat, A Computational Theory of Writing Systems
+- Knuth, Digital Typography
 - McLuhan, The Gutenberg Galaxy
 - Norm (Swiss Font creators) on typologies and Writing Systems
 - Clarisse Herrenschmidt, 2007, Les trois écritures.
 Langue, nombre, code, Paris, Gallimard